 I always have to remember to point out what I call the ‘obvious’ when I put together my travel blogs.
 In this case, the ‘obvious’ for Barbados is the magnificent selection of spectacular beaches to be found all along its coastline.
 I can sometimes assume that anyone considering this island as the destination of choice for a memorable vacation, honeymoon or romantic couples getting married in Barbados, know that the perfection of the beaches, the purity of the temperate turquoise waters equals and surpasses virtually all of the other destinations in this corner of the world.

 Once stepping outside the perimeter of these luxury homes in Barbados onto a white sandy, uncrowded beach for an early morning swim, or organise a wonderful day of snorkelling and swimming with turtles, you will merge with the infinite spirit of this natural paradise.
+One of our favourite luxury villas in Barbados has to be Alaya Villa.
+Its location on the Platinum Coast of Barbados is just one of the unique and wonderful things about this property.

 The government of Barbados has invested a great deal of resources and planning to ensure the standards and quality of its beaches – so you might be in danger of sprouting gills as you splash in and out of the warm waters each day.